 Brainy Junior Campus: Individualised learning plan & holistic development

 Brainy Junior Campus caters to diverse learners, locals as well as expats, from as young as 18 months up to 7 years old.
 The mainstreamed aligned program empowers diverse learners and propels them towards a successful transition to their elementary and primary school years.
-Each student will get an individualised learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs and accommodating different learning styles.
+Each student will get an individualised learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs and accommodate different learning styles.

-Brainy Junior Campus, 69 Frankel Avenue Singapore 458197, Tel: (+65) 6214 0174, www.preschool.brainyjuniorgym.com
+Brainy Junior Campus, 69 Frankel Avenue, Singapore 458197, Tel: (+65) 6214 0174, www.preschool.brainyjuniorgym.com

 Read more: Guide To Preschools In Singapore